x close

 One of the crucial differences between growth marketing and traditional marketing is that growth marketing focuses on the entire customer journey through the marketing funnel, rather than just top-of-funnel (TOFU).

-Traditional marketing typically looks at the awareness and acquisition phase of the funnel, concentrating on building brand awareness without looking into what happens after a prospect converts into a customer.
 With this type of marketing, marketers hand prospects over to the sales team and then wash their hands of them, heading back to their usual marketing activities to drive and generate even more leads, with no clue as to what became of their handed-off leads.

-But growth marketing looks at the funnel in its entirety, from brand awareness all the way through to referral and beyond.
+But growth marketing looks at the funnel in its entirety, from brand awareness through to referral and beyond.
 The goal of growth marketing is to take that brand awareness, convert website visitors into customers, and then provide a great customer experience that will eventually turn your customers into brand advocates.

 Traditional marketing vs growth marketing

-Traditional marketers will often run high-cost campaigns, but rarely have the tools in place to measure the ROI of that campaign.
+Traditional marketers will often run high-cost campaigns but rarely have the tools in place to measure the ROI of that campaign.
 They aim to achieve maximum awareness but can be uncertain of the effectiveness of the campaign.
-Their decisions are based on tried and tested theories and pre-established frameworks, but these will not always be applicable to all company types/sizes or goals.

 Growth marketers use a data-driven approach to everything they do, so there’s no room for guesswork.
 Everything is measurable, trackable, and can be calculated.
 Here’s what growth marketers do at each stage of the funnel: